Home

 If any of the above symptoms develop, consult a physician.
 For most of these conditions, prompt treatment may help to preserve sight or at least slow vision loss.

-Do not smoke, and avoid those who do even people who have already developed toxic amblyopia as a result of smoking can have their vision improve if they quit.
+Do not smoke, and avoid those who do even people who have already developed toxic Amblyopia as a result of smoking can Improve Vision if they quit.

 Considerations